-This Beef Barley Soup Recipe is hearty, rich, and deeply satisfying.
-Made with tender chunks of beef, nutritious vegetables, and chewy barley in a comforting beef and tomato broth.
+This hearty Beef Barley Soup is the ultimate comfort food!
+Easy to make and loved by the whole family, it’s filled with tender chunks of beef, nutritious veggies, and chewy barley in a comforting beef and tomato broth.

-To make this beef barley soup, plan on spending around one-and-a-half to two hours.
+To make it, plan on spending around one-and-a-half to two hours.
 You will need to allow enough time for the barley and the beef to cook until completely tender.
 Trust me, it’s totally worth it!

-Beef: There’s no way around it, this soup calls for beef.
-At least 2 pounds of beef to be exact, although a little extra wouldn’t hurt.
+Beef: You’ll need about 2 pounds of beef, although a little extra wouldn’t hurt.
 Don’t plan on buying the most expensive filet or tenderloin cuts.
-The best is stewing meat that’s been pre-chopped into large pieces for you already.
+Chuck roast or beef stew meat are your best bets.

 Barley: I used hulled barley because it’s the more nutritious version, but pearl barley will work just as well.

-Veggies: I’ve added the classic, go-in-everything mirepoix (onion, celery, carrots) as well as potatoes.
-Feel free to add what I’ve added or go with some other different kinds of vegetables like mushrooms, tomatoes, chard, kale, leeks, pumpkin or butternut squash, or green beans.
+Veggies: I’ve added the classic, go-in-everything mirepoix (onion, celery, carrots) and potatoes.
+You can also add other veggies like mushrooms, tomatoes, chard, kale, leeks, pumpkin or butternut squash, or green beans.

 Not all potatoes are the same.
 Some are starchy, like russets, and are perfect for baked potatoes and french fries.
 Others are waxy, like red bliss and Yukon Golds.
 These waxy potatoes are what we want whenever we are making soup, stews, or casseroles.
-They’re creamy and dense, have thin skin, and don’t fall apart even after prolonged periods of cooking.
+They’re creamy and dense, have thin skin, and don’t fall apart even after prolonged cooking periods.